A theoretical framework for self-supervised MR image reconstruction using sub-sampling via variable density Noisier2Noise: Theory

 \section{Theory}

 This section describes how the Noisier2Noise framework can be applied to sub-sampled data.
 Additive and multiplicative noise versions of Noisier2Noise are proposed in \cite{moran2020noisier2noise}.
-Based on the observation that a k-space sub-sampling mask can be considered as multiplicative ``noise", we use the latter.
+Based on the observation that a k-space sub-sampling mask can be considered as multiplicative ``noise", we extend Noisier2Noise to image reconstruction by modifying the latter.
 It is standard practice in MRI to sub-sample k-space with variable density, so that low frequencies, where the spectral density is larger, are sampled with higher probability \cite{Lustig2007}.
-Since the multiplicative noise version of Noisier2Noise assumed uniformity, this requires a modification of the framework to variable density sampling.
+Since the multiplicative noise version of standard Noisier2Noise assumes uniformity, this requires a modification of the framework to variable density sampling.